Traditions of the Georgia Institute of Technology: To Hell With Georgia

 Georgia Tech has an ongoing rivalry with the University of Georgia, often simply called "Georgia" for short.
 The rivalry was called Clean, Old-Fashioned Hate by Atlanta Journal-Constitution columnist and UGA supporter, Lewis Grizzard.
 An annual issue of the Institute newspaper, The Technique, focuses on this rivalry with an issue that spoofs The Red and Black, the newspaper of the University of Georgia.
 As a dig at the rival school, the Technique will typically refer to it as "the university (sic) of Georgia" (sometimes shortened to "u(sic)GA") in articles.
 "To Hell With Georgia" (abbreviated "THWG" or "THWUGA"or "THWg") is also known as "The Good Word."
-In 2009, the Georgia Tech Cable Network (GTCN), produced a show, about the history of Clean, Old-Fashioned Hate 'To Hell With Georgia'.
+In 2009, the Georgia Tech Cable Network, produced a show about the history of Clean, Old-Fashioned Hate titled 'To Hell With Georgia'.
 If one student asks the word from another ("What's the Good Word?"), the response is always "To Hell with Georgia!"
 If asked about the Bulldogs ("How 'bout them Dawgs?"), an old tagline from the "University of Georgia" expression, the correct answer is, "Piss on 'em!"